MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 - [Step 5: Test the connection to your bot](#github5)

 > [!NOTE]
-> To implement the process described by this tutorial, you'll need to have a <a href="http://github.com/" target="_blank">GitHub</a> account.
+> To implement this process, you must have a <a href="http://github.com/" target="_blank">GitHub</a> account.

+> [!TIP]
-> Also, be sure to replace "*echobotsample*" with your bot ID in all settings and URLs that are shown in the examples below.
+> Be sure to replace "*echobotsample*" with your bot ID in all settings and URLs that are shown in the examples below.

 ### <a id="github1"></a>Step 1: Get a GitHub repository

-In this tutorial, we'll use the <a href="https://github.com/fuselabs/echobot" target="_blank">echobot</a> GitHub repository, which contains the Node.js code for creating a simple bot.
+In this walk through, we'll use the <a href="https://github.com/fuselabs/echobot" target="_blank">echobot</a> GitHub repository, which contains the Node.js code for creating a simple bot.
 Start by <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">forking</a> the <a href="https://github.com/fuselabs/echobot" target="_blank">echobot</a> repository.

 ### <a id="github2"></a>Step 2: Create an Azure web app